BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 01/30/23:
+Added a merchant - Merchant will either be selling items that can increase a stat's maximum amount, or will only be selling crystals.
+Added a campfire - You can leave up to three monsters at the campfire.
+Game automatically saves after interacting with the merchant or campfire.
+(I would like to store more monsters at a campfire, but I need to do more testing than I'm able to do right now. :p)
+Changed how roaming monster's stats are generated.
+Changed combat damage so that more damage is applied if a monster is hit with an attack it's weak against.

 Updates as of 01/17/23:
 Changed how monster stats are generated to make monsters scale better.
 Made it so that their tamable stats are different from their generated stats used in battle.